Amalendu Biswas

-Amalendu Biswas (19251987) was a Bangladeshi stage actor.
+Amalendu Biswas (অমলেন্দু বিশ্বাস; 29 May 1925 – 13 October 1987) was a Bangladeshi stage actor.
 Calling Jatra Samrat, he specialized in jatra pala genre.
 He won Sequence of Merit Award by Bangladesh Shilpakala Academy in 1980.
-He was awarded Ekushey Padak by the Government of Bangladesh posthumously in 1989.
+He was awarded Ekushey Padak by the government of Bangladesh posthumously in 1989.

+Early life and education

+Biswas was born in 1925, whilst his father Surendralal Biswas was working at the customs department in Yangon, Burma.
+He belonged to a Hindu family originally from the village of Masjidia in Sitakunda, Chittagong District.
+He later returned to Chittagong during his childhood, and completed his matriculation in 1941.
+He passed his FA from Robertson College in 1944.

 Career

-Biswas started his career at the British Royal Airforce.
+Biswas started his career at the British Royal Air Force.
 He left the service during World War II and formed a jatra troupe Charanika Jatra Shamaj.
 He performed with the troupe Natta Company while he was in Kolkata.

+As a result of the Partition of India in 1947, he opted for Pakistan and returned to East Bengal.
+He served in department of railways in East Pakistan.
+A police warrant was issued against him for joining the 1969 mass uprising against Ayub Khan.

 Personal life

 Biswas was married to Jyotsna Biswas.
-They had a daughter Aruna Biswas.
+Actress Aruna Biswas is their daughter.

 Legacy

 In 2003, annual Amalendu Biswas Memorial Award was launched by Bangladesh Jatra Shilpa Unnayan Parishad (BJSUP) to award notable theater actors.